Niaratho/kafka-workshop/02_producer/README.md

 1. Create a topic `numbers` with 3 replicas and at least 3 partitions.
 2. Update the `SimpleProducerApp` and let it write 100 numbers to the topic.
-3. Use a console consumer to consume these numbers. **How to explain the order of the output?**
+3. Use a console consumer to consume these numbers.
+Pay special attention to the order of the output.

 **Bonus**
 - The app can be run as a standalone executable and can be configured via env variables.
 The following parameters can